anapsix/terraform-provider-semvers/README.md

 # Terraform Provider Semvers

-Implements a data-source `semvers_list` to make semver sorting easy in TF.
+Implements a data-source `semvers_list` to make semver sorting easy in TF, and provider functions (TF >= 1.8 is required):
+- `data.semvers_list`: sorts a list of semver strings
+- `provider::semvers::sort`: sorts a list of semver strings, returns sorted one
+- `provider::semvers::pick`: filters a list of semver strings by constraint

 See the [Terraform Registry provider page][1].